Type the name of a movie into Google, and you will get millions of results.

-I know that this is a stupid thing to do, but over the last couple of years, I’ve done things like this while in dark moments, put in some very direct questions to Google.
-Questions that you might only ever utter in a drunken state to a friend, or write down in your diary, if you have one and do that kind of thing.
+I know that this is a stupid thing to do, but over the last couple of years, it’s something that I have done during dark moments, put some of these very direct questions to Google, questions that you might only ever utter in a drunken state to a friend, or write down in your diary, if you have one and do that kind of thing.

-And to be honest, typing in these questions have been some of the only times I’ve ever felt my foot touch the bottom of the ocean floor with Google.
-A moment that reinforces that the internet doesn’t have the answer to everything, outside of circulating the same pieces of information repackaged tens of thousands of times over.
+And to be honest, typing in these questions have been some of the only times I’ve ever felt my foot touch the bottom of the ocean floor with Google; a moment that reinforces that the internet doesn’t have the answer to everything, outside of circulating the same pieces of information, but in a thousand different ways!

-Obviously, the reason that some of these questions bring back such little response is that there is no answer to them anyway: they are about intangible qualities that are highly personal, deeply subjective, that nobody is going to be discuss much in a public forum.
+Obviously, the reason that some of these questions bring back such little response is that there is no answer to them anyway: they are about intangible qualities that are highly personal, deeply subjective; that nobody is going to discuss much in a public forum.

 Of course, love is something that you don’t want to trash by talking about it in public way.
-You learn by adulthood that opening up about your feelings leaves you very vulnerable to attack, a reality much more disturbing now in the Age of Trolling.
-So you are most likely to save your finer feelings for a few close friends, a loved one, family member, or a counselor.
-You might also be an emotional martyr, and suffer in silence.
+You learn by adulthood that opening up about your feelings leaves you very vulnerable to attack, a reality much more disturbing now in the Age of Trolls.
+So you are most likely to save your finer feelings for a few close friends, a loved one, family member, a counselor.
+You might also be an emotional martyr and suffer in silence.

-The reason I asked this particular question, and thought this particular thought, was that a psychologist had written an article on the factors behind a successful marriage, and her main point was that love was really the first thing to fie in the arse — so it was not worth basing your marriage on.
+The reason I asked this particular question, and thought this particular thought, was that a psychologist had written an article on the factors behind a successful marriage, and her main point was that love was really the first thing to die in the arse after tying the knot — so it was not worth basing your marriage on.
 Things like shared goals, personal compatibility, mutual respect were much more important to a successful marriage.
 And although I believe in these other things that she was pointing out, it just made me think, what was the point of love then?

 And not just as some bullshit evolutionary psychological explanation for pair-bonding, child-rearing, blah blah blah.
 That’s something I’m sick of hearing about; a boring explanation, and maybe the truth, but still very tedious.
 If you couldn’t base your relationship or marriage on love, then what is the point of it?